-For child care registrants and/or employees who choose to delay or not vaccinate, there are some important responsibilities to consider.
+For parents/guardians of child care registrants and/or employees, volunteers, and/or students who choose to delay or not vaccinate, there are some important responsibilities to consider.

-- 1. Diseases can spread even when no symptoms are showing. - 2.
-Look for early signs and symptoms of illness (e.g. fever, rash).
-If present, the child or staff should be sent home/to seek medical attention to prevent the spread of disease. - 3.
-Follow recommended isolation procedures to protect other children, especially infants, young children, pregnant women, and staff with poor immune systems. - 4.
-When visiting a doctor, emergency room, or medical clinic, parents/guardians and staff members should be advised to let the medical staff know the recommended vaccination they have chosen not to get.
-Medical clinics may take precautions to prevent the spread of disease to others and this information may assist with determining what illness they are experiencing. - 5.
-For staff and parents who are pregnant, advise they talk to their healthcare provider about the risks and other ways to protect themselves and their baby from vaccine preventable diseases (e.g., whooping cough, congenital rubella).
+- Diseases can spread even when no symptoms are showing. - Look for early signs and symptoms of illness (e.g. fever, rash).
+If present, the child or staff, volunteers, and/or students should be sent home/to seek medical attention to prevent the spread of disease.

+- Follow recommended isolation procedures to protect other children, especially infants, young children, pregnant women, and staff, volunteers, and/or students with poor immune systems. - When visiting a doctor, emergency room, or medical clinic, parents/guardians, staff members, volunteers, and/or students should be advised to bring their immunization record and let the medical staff know their immunization status.
+Medical clinics may take precautions to prevent the spread of disease to others and this information may assist with determining what illness they are experiencing. - For staff, parents, volunteers, and/or students who are pregnant, advise them to talk to their health care provider about the risks and other ways to protect themselves and their baby from vaccine preventable diseases (e.g., whooping cough, congenital rubella).